These blueberry sourdough pancakes are the ultimate weekend breakfast - make ahead friendly, healthy, and they turn out fluffy even with whole wheat!

 Overnight Blueberry Sourdough Pancake Nutrition Notes:

-The above nutrition information is for a medium sized pancake (the recipe makes roughly 12 medium pancakes).
+The above nutrition information in the recipe below is for a medium-sized pancake (the recipe makes roughly 12 medium pancakes).
 The calculated nutrition info is for a pancake with no added maple syrup, and using 2 cups of blueberries in the recipe.
 Any additional toppings you add to your pancakes will be extra.

 Overnight Blueberry Sourdough Pancakes